Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 As previously noted, we can interact direclty with the API through our browser developer console.

-Copy and paste the following code snippet into the console and execute it!
+Copy and paste the following code snippet into the console and execute it:

 ```js
 window.ic.plug.requestConnect()
 ```

+> Because of browser security restrictions, access to the Plug extension API is only allowed from pages acessed via Http.
+You'd be allowed to interact with it via the current documentation [page](https://docs.plugwallet.ooo/getting-started/connect-to-plug/), but not the default options page `chrome-extension://xxxx/options.html`, for example.

 A `Plug notification` window will pop-up, displaying the following interface that requesting the user to `Allow` or `Decline` the connection to their wallet: